Barclays CEO steps down after investigation into alleged ties to Jeffrey Epstein

 Beginning Monday (November 1), C.S.
 Venkatakrishnan will take the reins as Barclays' CEO.

-Before moving into this role, Venkatakrishnan was head of global markets at Barclays from October 2020 and a group chief risk officer from 2016 to 2020.
+Before moving into this new role, Venkatakrishnan was Barclays' head of global markets and a group chief risk officer from 2016 to 2020.

 More News